-The Illinois Shines Program ("Program") 1 is a state-administered solar incentive program created to facilitate the development of new photovoltaic distributed generation and community solar projects through the issuance of renewable energy credit delivery contracts, as required by Illinois law.
-The Program Guidebook is a document created by the Illinois Power Agency ("IPA" or "Agency") and the Program Administrator to provide existing and prospective Program participants with necessary guidance about application requirements, participation requirements, Program processes, and other aspects of the Program.
-The Program Guidebook and the Consumer Protection Handbook detail Program requirements for Approved Vendors and their subcontractors in accordance with the Illinois Power Agency's Long-Term Renewable Resources Procurement Plan.
+The Adjustable Block Illinois Shines Program ("Program")2 is a state-administered solar incentive program created to facilitate the development of new photovoltaic distributed generation and community solar projects through the issuance of renewable energy credit delivery contracts, as required by Illinois law.
+The Adjustable Block Program Guidebook is a document created by the Adjustable BlockIllinois Power Agency ("IPA" or "Agency") and the Program Administrator to provide existing and prospective Program participants with necessary guidance about application requirements, participation requirements, Program processes, and other aspects of the Adjustable Block Program.
+The Program Guidebook worksand the Consumer Protection Handbook detail Program requirements for Approved Vendors and their subcontractors in conjunctionaccordance with the Illinois Power Agency's 2022 Long-Term Renewable Resources Procurement Plan to outline Program requirements for Approved Vendors and their subcontractors.

-The Program Guidebook is reviewed and updated on periodic basis by the Program Administrator, Energy Solutions, Inc., in consultation with the Illinois Power Agency.
+The Program Guidebook is reviewed and updated on periodic basis by the Adjustable Block Program Administrator, Energy Solutions, Inc., in consultation with the Illinois Power Agency ("IPA" or "Agency").
 Any omission of content from a prior version of this Guidebook through an update may not necessarily constitute the omission of a requirement, as some edits are made for cosmetic or synthesizing purposes and not to reflect the removal of a requirement.
 More information on the update process of this document can be found in Section 9: Guidebook Update Process.

-The Agency and Program Administrator will update the Guidebook periodically as necessary to reflect changes in law and/or orders of the Illinois Commerce Commission ("Commission") which impact the Illinois Shines Program, or the development of other requirements through separate comment and requirement publishing processes.
-In the event of a conflict between this Guidebook and subsequent changes in law, new Commission orders, or the subsequent development of other program materials, those statutes and orders shall supersede the relevant portions of this Guidebook until Guidebook revisions may be completed.
+The Agency and Program Administrator will update the Guidebook periodically as necessary to reflect changes in law and/or orders of the Illinois Commerce Commission ("Commission") which impact the Adjustable Block Illinois Shines Program ("ABP" or "Program"), or the development of other requirements through separate comment and requirement publishing processes.
+In the event of a conflict between this Guidebook and subsequent changes in law, new Commission orders, or the subsequent development of other program materials, those statutes and orders shall supersede the relevant portions of this Guidebook until such time as Guidebook revisions may be completed.